Praporshchik: Praporshchik rank of the Russian Federation

 The Praporshchik rank continues to be used in the armies of ex-Soviet states.

 Modern Russian praporshchiks and michmans represent a separate category of military personnel.
 According to their official position, duties and rights, they occupy a position close to junior officers, being the officers' closest assistants, as well as supervisors for the soldiers (sailors) and sergeants (petty officers) of their units.

 Since the beginning of 2009, a phased liquidation of the institution of praporshchiks and michmans started in the Russian Armed Forces.
-It was assumed that the praporshchiks will be replaced by professional contract sergeants, the federal target program for the training of which has already been approved.
+It was assumed that the praporshchiks would be replaced by professional contract sergeants, the federal target program for the training of which has already been approved.

-“The institute of praporshchiks, which numbered 142 thousand people, has been liquidated in the army,” General of the Army Nikolai Makarov, Chief of the General Staff of the Russian Armed Forces, assured.
-“We had 142 thousand praporshchiks.
-As of 1 December 2009, not a single one was left. " Approximately 20 thousand praporshchiks who were in command positions were appointed, the rest were discharged from service or transferred to NCO positions.
+"The institute of praporshchiks, which numbered 142 thousand people, has been liquidated in the army," General of the Army Nikolai Makarov, Chief of the General Staff of the Russian Armed Forces, assured.
+"We had 142 thousand praporshchiks.
+As of 1 December 2009, not a single one was left".
+Approximately 20 thousand praporshchiks who were in command positions were appointed, the rest were discharged from service or transferred to NCO positions.

 According to the assumption, since January–March December 2010 no new praporshchiks or senior praporshchiks were appointed, but the service members who had these ranks were allowed to serve out the remainder of their contracts, retaining their ranks and rank insignia.

-At the same time, the abolition of the institute of praporshchiks did not affect the Internal Troops of the Ministry of Internal Affairs, the Border Service, the FSB, the FSO, the Ministry of Emergency Situations and other military formations other than the Ministry of Defense of Russia; in addition, there is a special rank of praporshchik in law enforcement agencies.
+At the same time, the abolition of the institute of praporshchiks did not affect the Internal Troops of the Ministry of Internal Affairs, the Border Service, the FSB, the FSO, the Ministry of Emergency Situations and other military formations other than the Ministry of Defense; in addition, there is a special rank of praporshchik in law enforcement agencies.

-On 27 February 2013, at an expanded collegium of the Ministry of Defense of the Russian Federation, the Minister of Defense of Russia S.K.Shoigu announced the return of the institute of praporshchiks and michmans to the Russian Armed Forces.
+On 27 February 2013, at an expanded collegium of the Ministry of Defense, the Minister of Defense Sergei Shoigu announced the return of the institute of praporshchiks and michmans to the Russian Armed Forces.

-The Ministry of Defense introduced a new staffing table on 1 July, in which, for the first time in five years, special positions for praporshchiks and michmans appeared.
-According to Colonel-General Viktor Goremykin, head of the Main Personnel Directorate (GUK) of the Ministry of Defense, about 100 positions have been allocated for praporshchiks and michmans, including only combat ones - “no warehouses, no bases” was the main requirement of Defense Minister Sergei Shoigu.
+The Ministry of Defense introduced a new staffing table on 1 July 2013, in which, for the first time in five years, special positions for praporshchiks and michmans appeared.
+According to Colonel-General Viktor Goremykin, head of the Main Personnel Directorate (GUK) of the Ministry of Defense, about 100 positions have been allocated for praporshchiks and michmans, including only combat ones - "no warehouses, no bases" was the main requirement of the Minister of Defense.
 These positions are generally subdivided into command (service platoon commander, commander of a combat group, combat vehicle, combat post) and technical (company technician, head of a radio station, electrician, paramedic, head of a repair shop, head of a technical unit, etc.).
 From 1 December 2008 these were considered NCO positions.
-State Secretary of the Ministry of Defense Nikolai Pankov said that the posts of praporshchiks and michmans require special education, but not at the level required of the commissioned officers.
+State Secretary of the Ministry of Defense Nikolay Pankov said that the positions of praporshchiks and michmans require special education, but not at the level required of the commissioned officers.